quicwg/base-drafts/draft-ietf-quic-transport.md

 Strategies and implications of the frequency of generating acknowledgments are discussed in more detail in {{QUIC-RECOVERY}}.

-Because ACK frames are not sent in response to ACK-only packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
+Because ACK frames are only sent in response to ACK-eliciting packets, a receiver that is only sending ACK frames will only receive acknowledgements for its packets if the sender includes them in packets with non-ACK frames.
 A sender SHOULD bundle ACK frames with other frames when possible.

 To limit ACK Ranges (see {{ack-ranges}}) to those that have not yet been received by the sender, the receiver SHOULD track which ACK frames have been acknowledged by its peer.
 The receiver SHOULD exclude already acknowledged packets from future ACK frames whenever these packets would unnecessarily contribute to the ACK frame size.
-When the receiver is only sending ACK-only packets, it can bundle a PING with a fraction of them, such as one per round trip, to drop unnecessary ACK ranges and any tracking state associated with the previously sent ACK-only packets.
+When the receiver is only sending non ACK-eliciting packets, it can bundle a PING with a fraction of them, such as one per round trip, to enabel dropping unnecessary ACK ranges and any state for the previously sent ACK-only packets.
 The receiver MUST NOT bundle a PING with all packets that would otherwise not be ACK-eliciting, in order to avoid an indefinite feedback loop of ACKs.